stayForward09/Rythm_react_gatsby/src/pages/news/canterbury-cup-2018.md

 ---
 Amazing results from our gymnasts who have competed at the Canterbury cup, thank you CCRGC for inviting us and for organising such a great event!

+Pictures and videos on our [Facebook](https://www.facebook.com/pg/Rhythmic-Excellence-787019504729313/photos/?tab=album&album_id=1893372557427330) and [Instagram](<Pictures and videos on our Facebook and Instagram pages!>) pages!

 44 medals earned by our lovely girls!
 Well done to all of them especially the overall winners: Sabrina, Yoana, Livia, Sandra and Saffron and Veronica for her first competition getting the 3rd score of her category!!

 Level 1 U7